Gas safety precautions

 - that all gas appliances are working safely

 - that all gas flues are working safely and are suitable

 - that gas appliances have adequate ventilation.

 Gas safety checks should be carried out at least once a year.
-If you are a tenant, it’s your landlord’s responsibility to arrange this.
+If you are a contract-holder, it’s your landlord’s responsibility to arrange this.